 Brushless DC motors are also known as electronically commutated motors or synchronous DC motors powered by DC electricity, and it produces AC electric current.

-In brushless motor; the permanent magnets rotate around a fixed armature which helps to overcome the problem of connecting current to the armature.
+In brushless motors, the permanent magnets rotate around a fixed armature, which helps overcome the problem of connecting the current to the armature.

-We can say that brushless motor has the same construction of Ac induction motor and brushed Dc motor; like all other motors, there is a stator and a rotor.
+We can say that the brushless motor has the same construction as the AC induction motor and the brushed DC motor.
+Like all other motors, there is a stator and a rotor.

-The stator of this motor made of laminated steel stacked up to carry the windings which may be arranged in star (Y) or delta (∆) pattern.
+This motor’s stator is made of laminated steel stacked up to carry the windings, which may be arranged in star (Y) or delta (∆) pattern.

-The rotor of the brushless motor made of permanent magnets and a variable number of poles depends upon the application requirements.
+The brushless motor’s rotor made of permanent magnets and a variable number of poles depends upon the application requirements.